Go to integrated search

 New York law provides certain redemption rights and defenses that may apply in foreclosure auction situations.
 Property owners may have the opportunity to cure the default or challenge the foreclosure proceedings before the foreclosure auction takes place.
 Understanding your available defenses and redemption options is crucial, and seeking guidance from an experienced attorney who handles foreclosure matters can protect your interests throughout this process.

-2. Foreclosure Auction in New York : the Sale Process and Bidding Procedures
+2. How the Foreclosure Auction Sale and Bidding Process Works

 The foreclosure auction sale process in New York follows established procedures designed to ensure a fair and transparent transaction.
 At the foreclosure auction, bidders compete for the property, with the sale typically going to the highest bidder who meets the required deposit and payment conditions.
 The foreclosure auction sale price may be significantly lower than the property's market value, which can benefit buyers but may result in substantial losses for the property owner.
 Understanding the mechanics of the foreclosure auction sale process helps participants make informed decisions.